robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 `selecting test cases`_ are processed after modifiers, making it possible to use options like :option:`--include` also with possible dynamically added tests.

+Another way to modify tests is using the `listener version 3`_ interface.
+Modifying the `data` argument passed to the `start_suite` listener method when it is called for the first time has in practice the same effect as using a pre-run modifier.
+The main difference is that `--include/--exclude` and other such options do not have an effect to the added tests.
+The main benefit of using listeners is that they allow making modifications dynamically based on what happens during the execution.

 .. tip:: Modifiers are taken into use from the command line exactly the same
          way as listeners_.
 See the `Registering listeners from command line`_